 Glasgow Kelvin College is committed to obtaining value for money in all its procurement activities and ensuring that the procurement of goods, services and works adheres to the College’s Procurement Strategy and Financial Regulations.
 The Procurement Strategy, endorsed by the Senior Management Team, sets out the procurement direction of Glasgow Kelvin College.
 The strategy is subject to ongoing development and shall evolve in line with sectorial, regional and national procurement initiatives.
-A link to the current strategy is given below.

 Contracts and APUC